CleanroomMC/Website/docs/groovy-script/minecraft/helpers/ore_dict.md

     ore_dict.clear(String)
     ```

-- Removes all registered recipes:
+- Removes all itemstacks from the given oredict:

     ```groovy:no-line-numbers
     ore_dict.removeAll(String)
     ```

-- Removes all registered recipes:
+- Removes all itemstacks from all oredicts:

     ```groovy:no-line-numbers
     ore_dict.removeAll()